finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(FundsApi)
     scope = 'scope_example' # str | The scope of the Fund.
     code = 'code_example' # str | The code of the Fund.
-Together with the scope is the unique identifier for the given Fund.
+Together with the scope this uniquely identifies the Fund.

     # Objects can be created either via the class constructor, or using the 'from_dict' or 'from_json' methods
     # Change the lines below to switch approach
     # valuation_point_data_query_parameters = ValuationPointDataQueryParameters.from_json("")
     # valuation_point_data_query_parameters = ValuationPointDataQueryParameters.from_dict({})
     valuation_point_data_query_parameters = ValuationPointDataQueryParameters()
-    general_ledger_profile_code = 'general_ledger_profile_code_example' # str | The optional code of a general ledger profile used to decorate journal entry lines with levels. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve PnL summary.
+    general_ledger_profile_code = 'general_ledger_profile_code_example' # str | The optional code of a General Ledger Profile used to decorate Journal Entry Lines with levels. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve PnL summary.
 Defaults to returning the latest version              of each transaction if not specified. (optional) filter = 'filter_example' # str | \"Expression to filter the result set.\" (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
-Defaults to 100 if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Trial balance from a previous call to Trial balance. (optional) nav_type_code = 'nav_type_code_example' # str | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. (optional)
+Defaults to 100 if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing results from a previous call to GetValuationPointPnlSummary. (optional) nav_type_code = 'nav_type_code_example' # str | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

     try:
         # uncomment the below to set overrides at the request level